nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/esl.rst

   To implement this callback, you need to write a function that takes the index of the display device, the text to print, and the position to print the text.
   This callback should only change framebuffer and not update the display.

-* The :c:func:`display_update_font` callback is used to finalize the CFB (TODO: what is this? change/clear framebuffer?) or font library and check if the Electronic Paper Display (EPD) needs to be re-initialized.
+* The :c:func:`display_update_font` callback is used to finalize the Character Framebuffer (CFB) or font library and check if the Electronic Paper Display (EPD) needs to be re-initialized.

   This function updates the display by flushing any pending updates to the display buffer and checks if the EPD needs to be re-initialized.
   To implement this callback, you need to write a function that takes the index of the display device and write font framebuffer to display.